dvcarter/dev.cghelps/content/get-help/chat-with-us/index.md

 chatHolder:
--       availability: If chat is not available online, please send an email to chat@commongroundhelps.org or see below for other available resources.
+-       availability: If chat is not available online, please email chat@commongroundhelps.org or click on one of the options below for further assistance.
         box0: Common Ground's Resource and Crisis Hotline
         subBox0: 1-800-231-1127
         link0: tel:18002311127